 In July 2017 : The Department of Communications, Climate Action and Environment announced that they would not be enforcing a Pay by Weight system .
 Instead – they will just no longer allow flat rate bin charges to be applied.

 So new customers or renewing customers cannot be offered a flat rate fee for residual household waste from 30th September 2017.

 So – this means wWaste collection companies will be free to use several options or combinations of charging methods such as :- standing charges, pay per-lift, pay per-kilogramme, pay by weight-bands, and weight allowance charges.
 Standing charges are still going to be allowed but the bin companies will also have to incorporate a charge that relates to the amount of waste a household produces.

 Note: If you live in a town with a population of over 500 – your bin provider is obliged to give you a brown bin for food waste and other organic waste.
 This was supposed to have been the case for over a year now – but it seems some waste companies have not been providing them in some areas.

 Food waste is typically the heaviest waste – so by putting all your food waste in the brown compost bin you will reduce any weight related charges on your general waste.

 Charges for Green Bins

-The majority of bin companies didn’t charge for green recycling bins – but that has now started to change because of the increased costs of recycling.
+The majority of bin companies didn’t initially charge for green recycling bins – but that started to change in 2018 because of the increased costs of recycling.